 The goal in the beginning is to know as much as possible about how they operate and not trying to get coding done.
 No rush!
 You will get to coding eventually, but first learn how they would like you to do it.
 This is the onboarding phase which also includes learning about the company as a whole.

 If a job pushes you into writing code on the first days it can be a red flag.
-They either dont right documents, work too fast to care and can be an intense place to work at.
+They either dont write documents, work too fast to care and can be an intense place to work at.
 In that case ask around and take notes.
 Start your own documents if necessary to then ask for manager review so it can help others that get hired after you as well.

 “Explain to me the workflow”

 Every place have a workflow they follow to get things done.
 It is either a 2 weeks sprint, daily standup, occasionally backlog grooming, biweekly sprint planning, quarter PI planning and sometimes all the above.